 The characteristic solvent smell of CIJ, safety precautions and any risk of accidental exposure or environmental damage from VOCs can all be eliminated by opting for TIJ in coding operations.

-TIJ printers use a simple-to-use and robust self-contained cartridge system that combines both a printhead and ink supply system.
+TIJ printers use a simple and robust self-contained cartridge system that combines both a printhead and ink supply system.
 There are no ink or solvent bottles to contend with, so mess and spillages are things of the past.
 The simplicity of a cartridge-based TIJ system also eliminates the need for routine maintenance, reducing downtime and saving money compared with complex CIJ installations.

-Waste disposal is another bonus for environmentally-benign TIJ systems.
+Waste disposal is another bonus for TIJ systems.
 Rather than being classed as hazardous waste, cartridges can be recycled or disposed of in normal waste.

 TIJ systems cost less to install (around half the cost of CIJ), less to operate (up to four times less per character) and are maintenance-free.
 They provide print on-demand so they are ready within seconds.
 That enables effective, intermittent operation.
 In contrast, CIJ systems take several minutes to warm up, which means that users often keep them running all day so they don’t risk holding up production.